lzhang18/JTSC/README.md

-# JTSC
+# Joint Time Series Chain (JTSC)

-This is the source code for our SDM2020 paper: Semantic Discord: Finding Unusual Local Patterns for Time Series.
-Paper can be found in https://epubs.siam.org/doi/epdf/10.1137/1.9781611977172.24.
+This is the source code for our SDM2022 paper: joint time series chain: detecting unusual evolving trend across time series.

 The main function is TSC_join.